Menopause

 Clear definitions and wording also help to prevent misunderstandings and potential conflicts.
 When everyone agrees on the meaning of a word or phrase, it's easier to avoid confusion or misinterpretation down the line.
 When drafting your menopause policy, it's important to make sure you use clear and concise language and avoid overly broad or vague definitions that could lead to confusion.
 This is especially important when it comes to sensitive issues that aren't openly spoken about, like menopause.

-For example, when writing a menopause policy, it's a good idea to clearly define terms such as "menopausal symptoms," "hot flushes," and "premature menopause."
+For example, when writing a menopause policy, it's a good idea to clearly define terms such as "menopausal symptoms," "hot flushes," "menopausal transition" and "premature menopause."

 Educate yourself and your team about the common symptoms of menopause

 Menopause is defined as a person's last ever period.
 An individual is considered to have reached menopause 12 months after their last period.
 Menopause is a natural part of ageing that usually occurs between 45 and 55 years of age, as oestrogen levels decline.
-Perimenopause is the time before a person's last period when their hormone levels begin to fluctuate, oestrogen levels start to decrease, and they start to experience symptoms typically associated with menopause.
+Perimenopause (sometimes referred to as the menopause transition) is the time before a person's last period when their hormone levels begin to fluctuate, oestrogen levels start to decrease, and they start to experience symptoms typically associated with menopause.
+This period of physical and mental adjustment is sometimes referred to as the menopause transition.
 Perimenopause can last for several years, and someone can start experiencing menopause and perimenopause symptoms up to 10 years before their last period!

 Usually, the first sign that someone is becoming perimenopausal is a change in their normal menstrual cycles.
 This change represents any sudden shift in a person's monthly cycle; namely irregular periods (they become more or less frequent) and unusually light or heavy periods.

 As well as changes to an individual's monthly periods, there are some common and completely normal perimenopause symptoms that can affect daily life.
-Remember, there isn't one unifying symptom - the types and severity of menopause symptoms will vary a lot from person to person.
+It's important to keep in mind that there are a wide range of symptoms and health issues associated with menopause, and that the type and severity of menopause symptoms vary from person to person.

 • Changes in skin condition, oiliness or the development of acne